b. 1990

 Kellen earned his degrees from Western Michigan University (B.M.
 Music Education and Music Performance), Ithaca College (M.M.
 Percussion Performance), and The University of Texas at Austin (D.M.A.
 Percussion Performance).

-Kellen is an artist and clinician for Innovative Percussion, Black Swamp Percussion, Zildjian Cymbals, and Remo Drumheads.
+Kellen is an artist and clinician for Malletech, Black Swamp Percussion, Zildjian Cymbals, and Remo Drumheads.